scientific-python/cookie/README.md

 cookiecutter gh:scikit-hep/cookie
 ```

-Answer all the questions.
-If you are not making a Scikit-HEP repo, just enter a
-different org name.
-(You can also use `pipx run cookiecutter` without
+You can also use `pipx run cookiecutter` without installing.
-installing).

 Check the key setup files, `pyproject.toml`, and possibly `setup.cfg` and
 `setup.py` (pybind11 example).
 Update README.md.
 Also update and add docs to